palmmc/Peanut-Framework/README.md

 If you experience any issues or have a suggestion, please create an [Issue](../../issues), and I'll try to get to it when I can!

 # Credits
-Thank you to [Microsoft Docs](https://learn.microsoft.com/en-us/minecraft/creator/?view=minecraft-bedrock-stable) for the official documentation.
+Thank you to [Microsoft Docs](https://learn.microsoft.com/en-us/minecraft/creator/?view=minecraft-bedrock-stable) for the official documentation.<br>
 Thank you to [destruc7i0n](https://thedestruc7i0n.ca/) and the members of the [Bedrock OSS](https://github.com/Bedrock-OSS/bedrock-wiki/) team for their knowledge that filled in many gaps in the official documentation.